asalazar76/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 ## Data Transformation

-There are 5 steps that were made to transform our dataset:
+There are 5 steps that were made to transform our dataset into tidy data:

 1. Merges the training and the test sets to create one data set.
 2. Extracts only the measurements on the mean and standard deviation for each measurement.